typst-doc-cn/clreq/typ/show-example.typ

   /// -> any
   body,
 ) = {
-  // Internal example, directly compiled in main.typ. show raw.where(lang: "example"): it => {
+  // Simple example, directly evaluated in main.typ. show raw.where(lang: "example"): it => {
     set text(4em / 3)